Rade58/advanced_threejs_importing_models/README.md

 only works with models composed of one file

-You can drag and drop models, for example binary file and you can test things of that model
+You can drag and drop models, for example binary file .glb and you can test things of that model